hs105133/angmastery/README.md

-Get Mastry in Angular JS
+Get Mastery in Angular JS
 ========================

-From this session you will get everyuthing you need to know about Angular JS.
+From this session you will get everything you need to know about Angular JS.